MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 6. Verify the user has been restored.

-# Lab 07: Change user account license assignments

-## Lab scenario
+### Exercise 6 - Add a Windows 10 license to a user account

+#### Task 1 - Find your unlicensed user in Azure Active Directory

 Some user accounts in your organization will not be provided all available products in their assigned license or will need updates or additions to their license assignment.
 You need to ensure you are able to update a user account's license assignment in Azure AD.

-#### Estimated time: 5 minutes

-### Exercise 1 - Add a Windows 10 license to a user account

-#### Task 1 - Find your unlicensed user in Azure Active Directory

 1. Browse to [https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview]( https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview).